connor-c19/PY4E/Chapter_2/notes.md

   - `name = input("hello there, what is your name?")`
     - `name` is a variable we are using to store what the `input()` function grabs from the CLI.
-    - `input("hello there, what is your name?")` is the `input()` function that grabs what a user types in the CLI.
-A message can be initialized to show when user input is required, like `"hello there, what is your name?"`, by putting it inside of the `input()` function.
+    - `input("hello there, what is your name?\n")` is the `input()` function that grabs what a user types in the CLI.
+A message can be initialized to show when user input is required, like `"hello there, what is your name?\n"`, by putting it inside of the `input()` function.
+    - `\n` is the newline character.
+This tells the CLI to jump to a new line after whatever is before it is printed.
+It's not necessary to use, but it looks a bit nicer than having the user type their response on the same line as the input text.
   - hello there, what is your name?
     - This is the message printed out on the CLI, indicating that user input is required.
 This is another example of <strong>output</strong>.
   - ->>>Charlie